-LO24: Select key figures and events that occurred during the Civil War.
-CO4 Chapter 16:
+LO35: Select key figures and events that occurred during the Civil War and how the Civil War changed the nation.
+CO4

-LO25: Recognize key figures and events that occurred during the Era of Reconstruction from 1865 to 1877.
+LO36: Recall key figures, events, and characteristics that occurred during the Era of Reconstruction from 1865 to 1877.
 CO4